 When people think of Salt Lake City, they may picture a glowing metropolis nestled between breathtaking mountain views.
 It’s certainly known for its mountain getaways and ski trip destinations.
-However, Salt Lake City has been not-so-quietly attracting tech startups and several other businesses to the for years, with its pipeline of talent and loads of unique opportunities.
+However, Salt Lake City has been not-so-quietly attracting tech startups and several other businesses for years, with its pipeline of talent and loads of unique opportunities.
 Named the new “tech mecca” by Forbes in 2017, it launched 42 startups in that year alone.
 Now it has earned the nickname of “Silicon Slopes” as Salt Lake City continues to provide innovation and ample talent to companies even in 2020.

 Why Salt Lake City?

-Salt Lake City today provides a sense of opportunity for businesses, and a stellar way of life for employees.
+Salt Lake City today provides a sense of opportunity for businesses, and stellar quality of life for employees.
 According to CNBC, the city received an A+ economic rating in 2017, with wages reporting to be increasing for residential employees as late as January 2020.
-This metropolitan hub for hardware and software companies has a metropolitan population of 1.1 million, with a median income of $53,036 and a median home price of $243,300.
-A decent wage and comfortable way of life provides tech startup employees with a healthy lifestyle and the feeling that they are in a “tight knit community.
+This metropolitan hub for hardware and software companies has a population of 1.1 million, with a median income of $53,036 and a median home price of $243,300.
+A decent wage and comfortable quality of life provides tech startup employees with a healthy lifestyle and the feeling that they are in a “tight knit community.
 It is a place where these young, active employees can network at areas like the commercial area of Riverwoods and then check out the lively Downtown area right after.
-In sum, startups in Salt Lake City can find space to grow and acquire talent, as young employees can find a decent wage among some of the fastest growing tech industries.
+In sum, startups in Salt Lake City can find space to grow and acquire talent, as young employees find a decent wage among some of the fastest growing tech industries.

 Venture Capitalists Take Note